chengsijin0817/LDF_Experiments/README.md

 # LDF_Experiments

+This repo records the code work related to the project: </br>
+**A Systematic Experiment Evaluation of Linked Data Fragment Implementations**

-The goal of the work is to provide a comparison of the existing LDF implementations, both client and server side, regarding different combinations of metrics and query features.
+The goal of the work is to Provide a comparison of the existing Linked Data Fragment Implementations, both client and server side, regarding different combinations of metrics and query features.